-The accompanying financial statements are prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP"), including the accounting principles for rate-regulated entities.
-The financial statements reflect the ratemaking practices of the applicable regulatory authorities.
+The accompanying consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP"), including the accounting principles for rate-regulated entities.
+The consolidated financial statements reflect the ratemaking practices of the applicable regulatory authorities.
+All intercompany balances and transactions have been eliminated in consolidation.